nyaruka/goflow/docs/md/expressions.md

 ## json(value)

-Tries to return a JSON representation of `value`.
-An error is returned if there is no JSON representation of that object.
+Returns the JSON representation of `value`.

 ```objectivec